Extracting Dynamical Models from Data: Residuals

 \section{Residuals}

 In this section, plots are made of the residuals for each example using the FJet and RK models.
 The residuals are calculated as

 where as before, $(\Delta u, \Delta \dot{u})$ are the data, and $(h_1, h_2)$ are the predictions.
 For FJet, $h_1$ and $h_2$ are the derived models (cf. Eq.~\ref{eqn:h_model}); for RK2, they are the Taylor-expanded versions of the usual RK2 (cf. Eqs.~\ref{eqn:h-RK2-HO},\ref{eqn:h-RK2-pendulum},\ref{eqn:h-RK2-Duffing}).
-Note that here the residual is defined as "predicted - data", since the sampled data is taken as the ground truth.
-(This is a minor point, but residuals are usually defined as "data - predicted".)
+Note that here the residual is defined as ``prediction - data", since the sampled data is taken as the ground truth.
+(This is a minor point, but residuals are usually defined as ``data - prediction".)
 Also, as before, the red (blue) dots indicate positive (negative) values, with the size of the dot being proportional to its magnitude.
 Note that such plots are only conceivable for the FJet approach, and not the other approaches mentioned in Sec.~\ref{sec:background}.

 Regions of predominantly blue or red dots indicate systematic deviations of the model from the data.
-It may be due to a poor fit, or that there aren't enough terms in the feature set $X$ (i.e., a bias due to insufficient complexity in $X$).
+It may be due to a poor fit, or an insufficiency of terms in the feature set $X$ (i.e., a bias due to insufficient complexity in $X$).
 Also, the maximum magnitudes of the residuals for each plot are summarized in Table~\ref{tab:residuals}; all values in that table are multiplied by $10^4$.

 In each of the three examples, the figures were derived using the FJet model obtained when $\sigma=0$; for the Duffing example, the $\sigma=0.1$ case was also included.
 For the harmonic oscillator example shown in Fig.~\ref{fig:HO_residuals_g_n0}, the most noteworthy feature for the FJet model is the seemingly random placement of red and blue dots, which indicate no systematic residual.
 As revealed in Table~\ref{tab:residuals}, the scale for the dots is extremely small, on the order of $10^{-15}$ (i.e., machine precision in this case).
 These two facts are indicative of an excellent fit by FJet using feature regression.
 In contrast, the RK2 residuals display systematic deviation, with dot sizes on a scale about $10^{11}$ times larger.